UPDATE: Our list of residencies for writers in 2020 can be found here.

 MacDowell Colony Fellowships

 support residences of up to eight weeks for writers & other artists.
 The colony is located in Peterborough, New Hampshire and has 32 unique individual artists studios.
-Applications are open until 15 September.
+Applications are considered in two rounds per year; the next deadline is 15 September.

 Jentel Artist Residency Program